-The STP will be used by the TfN Board to prepare its statutory advice to Government on pan-regional investment priorities for the North.
+The STP is used by the TfN Board to prepare its statutory advice to government on pan-regional investment priorities for the North.

-TfN produces regular reports setting out its targets and achievement against them.
-It is proposed that TfN will uses its annual report from 2025 to report on progress against the STP, drawing on the monitoring and evaluation framework provided with the STP.
+TfN produces annual monitoring reports setting out its targets and achievement against them to inform business planning priorities.
+It is proposed that TfN will uses its annual report for 2025 to report on progress against the STP, drawing on the monitoring and evaluation framework provided with the STP.